Gambling Addiction

 Gambling addiction causes severe financial, emotional, social and sometimes physical problems for the gambler and their family.
 Coping with the negative consequences of gambling addiction can be overwhelming, leading to feelings of shame, guilt and hopelessness.

 The National Council on Problem Gambling has reported that about 20% of those diagnosed with disordered gambling attempt suicide – a higher percentage than any other addictive disorder.
-The families of problem gamblers are also at a higher risk of suicide for many of the same reasons.
+Family members of people with gambling problems are also at a higher risk of suicide for many of the same reasons.
 Some studies suggest that the worse the addiction, the more likely it is that the gambler will attempt suicide.

 Communication between and within families

 Frequently, family members are in denial.
 Some may think they are helping by bailing out the gambler without seeing the ramifications it has for the spouse or children.
-Additionally, lack of communication is emotionally straining and isolating for concerned others.
+Additionally, lack of communication is an emotional strain and isolating for concerned others.

 Social implications

 Unfortunately, there continues to be a lot of shame and stigma about gambling disorder.
-Families are reluctant to share their situation with other family members or friends.
+Families are reluctant to discuss the situation openly and honestly.
 Keeping this secret is yet another stress.
-One way to alleviate some of the stress is connecting with a trusted community elder or faith leader, who can offer support in a trusted space.
+One way to alleviate some of the stress is connecting with a trusted community elder or faith leader, who can offer support in a safe space.

 Honesty